epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

-  describes a currency named "Example Currency", which is [pegged](/2022/07/03/what-is-a-currency-peg/) to the US dollar with 1-to-1 exchange ratio (all URIs and debtor IDs are made-up).
+  describes a currency named "Example Currency", which is [pegged](/2022/07/03/what-is-a-currency-peg/) to the US dollar with 1-to-1 exchange ratio (the URIs are made-up).

-  Note that the document that describes a given currency will most likely be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.
-A limited number of well-known currencies (like the USD), will have well-known debtor IDs, and their descriptions will be immutable and hosted on well-known locations.
+  The document that describes a given currency will most likely be hosted on a server operated by the [debtors agent node](/overview/) which is responsible for managing the currency.

+  A limited number of well-known currencies (like the USD), will have well-known debtor IDs, and their descriptions will be immutable and accessible at well-known locations.

 ## Sharing digital coins